jgm/pandoc/doc/org.md

 - AUTHOR: comma-separated list of author(s); fully supported.

-- CREATOR: output generator; passed as metadata entry, but ignored by most output formats.
+- CREATOR: output generator; passed as plain-text metadata entry `creator`, but not used by any default templates.

 - DATE: creation or publication date; well supported by pandoc.

-- EMAIL: author email address; passed as metadata entry, but not included in most output formats.
+- EMAIL: author email address; passed as plain-text metadata field `email`, but not used by any default templates.

 - LANGUAGE: currently unsupported; use `#+LANG:` instead.